kevinmatthes/contributing/CONTRIBUTING.md

 The sole exception to this rule are `for` loops where the comma is allowed to be used in order to increment multiple variables.

-### Language

-All code and comments shall be written using **British English** with *-ise* suffixes.

-As in the terminology of \LaTeX, there will be *no* **French Spacing** such that after finishing a phrase, two space characters or a line break must be placed.
-This is only required if there will be another sentence following the previous one.